junxit/us-congress-bills-112/metadata.md

 - 2011-10-20 — Message on Senate action sent to the House.
 - 2011-10-20 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6812; text as passed Senate: CR S6812)
 - 2011-10-20 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6812; text as passed Senate: CR S6812)
+- 2011-10-21 — Received in the House.
+- 2011-10-21 — Referred to the House Committee on Oversight and Government Reform.